 We made it.
 The New Port Mann Bridge – the widest bridge in the world, as well as the second largest and longest cable-supported bridge in North America, is now open.
 This monumental achievement would not have been possible without the hard work and commitment of countless people for which we are grateful.
 Thank you.
 We would also like to thank the travelling public for their continued patience as the project unfolded.
 We asked you to hang in there and we are finally “there”.

 As of Saturday, Dec.
-1, 2012, the new Port Mann Bridge will open to eight lanes of traffic.
+1, 2012, the new Port Mann Bridge opened to eight lanes of traffic.

 Dec.
 1 also marks the completion of interchange improvements and highway widening east of the Port Mann Bridge, including more than 20 kilometres of new HOV lanes extending to Langley.
 Construction crews will also continue working on the west side of the bridge, along Highway 1 between the Cape Horn Interchange and Vancouver after Dec.
 1st in order to bring the bridge to its full 10-lane capacity.